TheTumultuousUnicornOfDarkness/CPU-X/src/bandwidth/README.txt

 --------------------------------------------------
 NETWORK BANDWIDTH (beginning with release 0.24)

+[Update: This feature may no longer be working.]

 In mid-December 2010, I extended bandwidth to measure network bandwidth, which is useful for testing